 Domestic Violence Safety Assessment, the Davidson County General Sessions Court's docket structure was reorganized in 2014 to allow for a dedicated Domestic Violence Court.
-While the Domestic Violence with Judge Gale Robinson presiding over such dockets for structure provides an efficient and timely processing of cases involving domestic Du, Mary McKinnie, and Malcom Nevils.
+While the Court has been hearing cases involving dedicated Domestic Violence Court on a Robinson presiding over such dockets for structure provides an efficient and timely processing of cases involving domestic Du, Mary McKinnie, and Malcom Nevils.